You’re exhausted. You’re just finishing a long day of work, and want to enjoy your evening.

-More of a bonus than important feature, Iris can remind you to take a break at a set interval.
+As a bonus, Iris has it built-in.
+It can remind you to take a break at a specific interval.

 I set mine for somewhere between 30 and 50 minutes and take quick micro-workout breaks throughout the day.

-Get IrisTech Basic For Free (or Upgrade to Pro for Even More)
+Get IrisTech For Free (or Upgrade to Pro for Extra Features)

-Once you use Iris you won’t have tolerance for bright, harsh light coming off your screenxs.
+Once you use Iris you won’t have tolerance for bright, harsh light coming off your screens.

 If you don’t want to install anything, Night Shift is a good introduction into blue blocking software.